judasgutenberg/Hotspot-Watchdog-V2/README.md

 (Disparaging remarks removed; the wires hadn't been connected!)

-May 29th: added a feature to check the connection very rapidly (every 20 seconds) in case the connection has failed.
+May 29th: added a feature to check the connection very rapidly (every 20 or so seconds) in case the connection has failed.
 This makes the watchdog restore connectivity fairly quickly should the fix require a couple phases (as often seems to be the case with the pattern of power button closes I've come up with).